Allison Transmission: Wartime aviation

 When World War I began, Allison suspended racing, and the Allison Experimental Company began machining parts, tools, and masters for the Liberty airplane engine — the main power plant used in the U.S. war effort.
 After the war, Allison entered a car in the 1919 Indy 500 and won.
 It was the last race Allison's team ever entered as he turned his company's attention to aviation engineering, renaming it to Allison Engineering Company; the aviation-focused company developed steel-backed bronze sleeve bearings for the crankshaft and connecting rods, and high-speed reduction gearing to turn propellers and Roots-type blowers.
-The company's reputation and expertise in aviation was the major factor in General Motors decision to buy the company following James Allison's death in 1928.